Free State of Prussia: 1932 Prussian coup d'état (Preußenschlag)

-Von Papen and Bracht then began removing leading civil servants and other executives who were close to the parties of the Braun government and replacing them for the most part with conservative officials.
+In the words of Weimar historian Heinrich August Winkler:

+The dismissal of Braun's caretaker government ended an unusual chapter in the history of Prussia.
+After 1918, the most reliable supporter of the Republic among all the German states was the one that emerged from the Hohenzollern domains.
+The old Prussia had not disappeared, but the political scene was controlled by the three Weimar coalition parties until the spring of 1932.
+Immediately after the Preußenschlag, the great cleansing began.

 On the day of the Prussian coup d'état, the caretaker government filed suit with the Reich Constitutional Court in Leipzig.
-Hermann Heller represented the SPD parliamentary group and Carl Schmitt the Reich government.
-On 25 October 1932 the court determined that the removal of the Prussian government had been illegal.
-The caretaker government was given the right to represent Prussia before the state's Parliament, the State Council (Staatsrat), the Reichsrat and the other states.
+Hermann Heller represented the SPD parliamentary group and Carl Schmitt the German government.
+On 25 October 1932, the court determined that the removal of the Prussian government had been illegal.
+The caretaker government was given the right to represent Prussia before the state's Landtag, the State Council, the Reichsrat and the other states.
 The judges also ruled that a "temporary" appointment of Reich commissioners was constitutional.
-As a result, Prussia effectively had two governments: the Braun government, which had no access to the administrative apparatus, and the Reich commissioner's office that controlled the government resources that wielded power.
+As a result, Prussia effectively had two governments: the Braun government, which had no access to the administrative apparatus, and the Reich commissioner's office, which controlled the government resources that wielded power.

 After the de facto dismissal of the Braun government, Joseph Goebbels summed up the situation in his diary: "The Reds have been eliminated.
-Their organizations offer no resistance. ...
+Their organizations offer no resistance. [...]
 The Reds have had their great hour.
 They will never come again."

 National Socialist era (1933–1945)

 Nazi campaign posters in Berlin, 1932.
-They read: "Save my Prussia!" and "Break Red power through List 8".
+They read: "Save my Prussia!" (under a picture of Frederick the Great) and "Break Red power through List 8".

-After the installation of Hitler's government on 30 January 1933, Hermann Göring became Reich Commissioner of the Interior for Prussia.
-In a departure from the previous arrangement, the office of Reich Commissioner itself was assumed not by the Reich Chancellor (Hitler) but by the Vice Chancellor, Franz von Papen.
-The replacement of politically undesirable officials was pushed forward more aggressively.
-The Prussian police force, subordinate to Göring, was an important element in enforcing National Socialist rule.
-The Gestapo grew out of the Prussian political police.

-To clear the way for the dissolution of the Prussian Parliament, Minister President Braun was removed from office by emergency decree on 6 February.
-In accordance with the constitution, a three-member body consisting of von Papen, parliamentary president Hanns Kerrl and the chairman of the State Council Konrad Adenauer were to decide whether to dissolve Parliament.
-Adenauer opposed the move and left the negotiations.
-The two remaining members then decided on its dissolution.

-The Reichstag fire on 27 February 1933 led not only to the suspension of numerous fundamental rights and an intensification of the persecution of political opponents but also to a wide-ranging abolition of the powers of state governments.